stevenrskelton/build-action-file-receiver/README.md

 - `HMV_VERSION` :  Maven version
 - `HMV_FILENAME` :  Local filename

-### Sample
+#### Sample

-If using this to upload multiple project artifacts, it makes sense to use `if` statements in the filename:
+This sample script has actions depending on the artifact name, allowing it to handle multiple repositories:

 ```shell
 #!/bin/bash